 The question “Is it better to fix a basement leak in a poured concrete foundation from the inside or the outside?” is one of the most common questions that homeowners with a wet basement ask.
-The reason the question is being asked is that, whether you research the subject on the internet or consult waterproofing contractors, a homeowner usually ends up getting conflicting advice.
+The reason the question is being asked is that, whether you research the subject of inside and outside basement leak repairs on the internet or consult waterproofing contractors, a homeowner usually ends up getting conflicting advice.

-Properly done, both exterior and interior waterproofing repairs will put an end to your wet basement problem.
-The decision to fix a leak from the inside by injection, or excavate and waterproof from the outside should be based on your circumstances; there is no “one size fits all” solution.
+Properly done, both inside and outside leak repairs will put an end to your wet basement problem.
+The decision to fix a basement leak from the inside by injection, or excavate and waterproof from the outside should be based on your circumstances.
 The decision to repair a basement leak from either the inside or outside is not black and white; there are considerations…

 What to consider when deciding to waterproof on the inside or the outside